aaqibsb/beginner_tutorials/README.md

 ## Overview

-This ROS2 package publishes and subcribes to a topic with a custom message.
+This ROS2 package publishes and subcribes to a topic with a custom string message.

 ## Dependencies

 Please make sure the following prerequisites are met before running this package on your system:

-- ROS 2 Humble
+- ROS2 Humble
 - Ubuntu 22.04
-- Correct ROS2 workspace directory

 ## Build and Run Instructions